 Private and Islamic Law is how many years course?

-In Nigeria, if you gain admission to study Private and Islamic Law at the university through JAMB UTME, you will study Private and Islamic Law for four years.
+In Nigeria, if you gain admission to study Private and Islamic Law degree course at the university through JAMB UTME, you will study Private and Islamic Law for four years.
 If you gain admission through direct entry, you will study this course for three years.
 And of course there is room for more years if you have extension; the aftermath of carryover courses.

 Private and Islamic Law is under which faculty in Nigeria?